Springtime in Virginia with the International Tattoo

 DAY 5 B,L

 We continue our exploration of Colonial Williamsburg.
 We have the afternoon to discover the area on our own.
-After a full day, we savor our resort hotel on the Virginia Beach Oceanfront, north of the boardwalk’s hustle and bustle and with access to a semi-private beach and free shuttle service to the boardwalk!
-The rest of the evening is yours to enjoy as you’d like.
+After a full day, we savor our hotel in Williamsburg and enjoy an evening on our own.

 DAY 6 B,D

 We start today at the beautiful Norfolk Botanical Garden.
 We take a 25-minute tram tour and then have some time to explore on our own.
-Then it’s on to The MacArthur Memorial, a museum and research center dedicated to preserving and presenting the life story of five-star WWII Army General Douglas MacArthur.
 In the afternoon, we make our way to Scope Arena to attend the Virginia International Tattoo in premium seats!
 The Tattoo is the signature event of the Virginia Arts Festival.
 It is an awe-inspiring exhibition of military bands, massed pipes and drums, military drill teams, Scottish dancers, choirs, and much more.
 Presented in cooperation with NATO, it is the largest show of its kind in the United States with a cast of over 800 performers from several countries.
 We complete our exciting day with a dinner cruise aboard the Spirit of Norfolk.

 DAY 7 B